I love the creative aspects of journaling.

 - Decorations: You may want to include stickers, glitter, beads, seashells, or other embellishments in your journal.
 Decorative elements can also be added later.

 The supplies will go into making your journal, but you need additional equipment to build it correctly.
-You may or may not need all of these things depending upon how you decide to build your journal.
+You may or may not need all of these things, depending on how you decide to build your journal.

 - Scissors